csyfjiang/M4oE/README.md

 # M<sup>4</sup>oE

-The codes for the work "M<sup>4</sup>oE: Foundation Model for Medical Multimodal Image Segmentation with Mixture of Experts"(URL here).
+The codes for the work "M<sup>4</sup>oE: Foundation Model for Medical Multimodal Image Segmentation with Mixture of Experts"([Arxiv](https://arxiv.org/abs/2405.09446)).
 Our paper has been accepted by MICCAI 2024.

 ## 1. Pretrained Models: You can choose a pretrained model based on your preference.